sun2ii/algorithms/__common/notes.md

 	1. Redo EVERYTHING.
 Reformat items where it is similar to other problems

 Then go through the next 100 leetcode problems.

+## Queue
+First In First Out (FIFO)
+> Enqueue
+> Dequeue

+Queues are REALLY good for "Sliding Windows"

+## DP
+1. Any DFS Problem: Yes, Depth First Search uses DP!
+Who knew!
+When we check the state of each node, we are storing and re-using the same subproblem.
+2. Subarray Sum Problems Question #1: Given an array of integers, find the contiguous subarray with the maximum sum.
+The array can contain both negative and positive integers.
+3. Max Diff Homework #1:  How much money could you have made with 2 trades?
+4. Backtracking Problems Question #2: Maze with 4 directional Movement
+5. Topological Sort Homework #1: Diameter of Graph: Given a graph, find the length of the longest path among any two vertices.

+Dynamic Programming is the act of breaking down the problem to smaller subproblems and storing the subproblem's solutions

+* Optimal Substructure - Use Sub problems
+* Overlapping Subproblems - Reuse Sub Problems
+(Think Use/Reuse in DP)

+- Identify Solution in terms of subproblems
+- Use/Reuse subproblems

+1. Top Down  - Recursion + Memoization
+2. Bottom Up - Tabulation (DP)

+DP(bottom-up): O(n) time and O(1) space (since we're only keeping the last 2 results) DP(top-down): O(n) time and O(n) space